LightFinger – Moving Light to Followspot

 Credits are treated as consumable items.. they do not expire, but cannot be restored if you delete the app or change accounts on the device.

-LightFinger does not collect user data other than to manage AppStore subscriptions.
+LightFinger does not collect user data other than to manage AppStore purchases.
+This is the data collected by Apple.

 LightFinger is a new app under active development.
 I would really welcome feedback, comments and suggestions.
 If you’ve got a feature request please get in touch!
 I have lots of exciting updates to the app planned.
+I’d love to hear about the shows that have used LightFinger.
 You can contact me at: LightFingerApp@icloud.com

 Eos® and Augment3D® are registered trademarks of Electronic Theatre Controls International.

-LightFinger utilises the excellent open source software OSCKIT by Sammy Smallman.
+LightFinger under licence utilises the excellent open source software OSCKIT by Sammy Smallman.

 (also many thanks to Sammy for help during development!)